What Things Should I Know About Edema?

 Edema (or oedema) is the abnormal accumulation of fluid in certain tissues within the body.
 The accumulation of fluid may be under the skin, usually in dependent areas such as the legs (peripheral edema, or ankle edema), or it may accumulate in the lungs (pulmonary edema).
 The location of edema can provide the health care practitioner with the first clues in regard to the underlying cause of the fluid accumulation.

 What Are the Signs and Symptoms of Edema?
 What Does It Look Like?

 Symptoms will depend on the cause of edema.

-Symptoms of peripheral edema include swelling of the affected area(s), which causes the surrounding skin to "tighten."
+Symptoms and signs of peripheral edema include swelling of the affected area(s), which causes the surrounding skin to "tighten."
 The swelling from peripheral edema is gravity-dependent (it will increase or decrease with changes in body position).
-For example, if a person is lying on their back (supine), the swelling will not appear in the legs, but will appear in the area around the sacrum.
+For example, if a person is lying on their back (supine), the swelling will not appear in the legs but will appear in the area around the sacrum.
 The skin over the swollen area appears tight and shiny, and often when pressure is applied to the area with a finger, an indentation appears.
 This is called pitting edema.

 In the case of pulmonary edema, there is often no evidence of fluid retention or noticeable swelling on examination of the patient's extremities.
 This is because the fluid is backing up into the lungs.
-Signs and symptoms of pulmonary edema include:
+Signs and symptoms of pulmonary edema include

 - shortness of breath,